This is a great blog entry by Erin Stertz-Follett about the top 7 myths about HypnoBirthing® compared to the realities. Enjoy!

 So, now that you know the common newborn procedures, do some research on them.
 Google them.
 Talk to your caregiver about them.
 Examine the benefits and risks of each procedure and decide if you think each one is appropriate and medically necessary for your child.
 Some of them have more risks than others.
 But it's ultimately up to you to decide what is best for your child.

-This article from Midwifery Today speaks wonderfully to the Natural Expulsive Reflex (a.k.a. the Fetal Ejection Reflex) and instinctively letting your body bring the baby down instead of following all of that annoying coaching for forced pushing.
-Your baby and your body will thank you.
+The above article from Midwifery Today, published in Issue 98 in the Summer of 2011, speaks wonderfully to the Natural Expulsive Reflex that HypnoBirthing® refers to (a.k.a. the Fetal Ejection Reflex).
+This article validates instinctively letting your body bring the baby down instead of following all of that annoying coaching for forced pushing.

 As informed consumers of birth, it’s very important to educate yourselves on all of the treatments that your newborn baby will receive once it’s born.
 What are the benefits of each treatment?
 What are the risks?
 The vitamin K injection is required by the state of California for all newborns, and I’ve found some articles that will educate you on this treatment.